 Students earn 15 units of elective credit each semester toward their high school graduation.

-Livestock Management is a dual enrollment class with the following Bakersfield College courses:
+Livestock Management offers credit in the following Bakersfield College course:

 This is a career awareness class which instructs students on the basics necessary for entry-level employment.
 Successful Livestock Management students often pursue careers in the following: